rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-As you can see, you have to specify `on` which **type** of object the fragment should be used on.
-In this case, it is the type `Organization` which is a custom type defined by GitHub's GraphQL API.
-That's how you can use fragments to extract and reuse parts of your queries.
-At this point in time, you might want to open up the "Docs" on the right-hand side of your GraphiQL application.
+As you can see, you have to specify on which **type** of object the fragment should be used.
+In this case, it is the type `Organization`, which is a custom type we defined using  GitHub's GraphQL API.
+This is how you use fragments to extract and reuse parts of your queries.
+At this point, you might want to open "Docs" on the right side of your GraphiQL application.
 The documentation gives you access to the GraphQL **schema**.
-A schema is exposed by the GraphQL API that is used by your GraphiQL application.
-In your case, it's the schema of Github's GraphQL API.
-Basically, the schema defines the GraphQL **graph** that is accessible via the GraphQL API by using queries and mutations.
-Since it is a graph, objects and fields can be deeply nested in it.
-That's why you will encounter such deeply nested queries and mutations eventually.
+A schema is exposes the GraphQL API  used by your GraphiQL application, which is Github's GraphQL API in this case.
+It defines the GraphQL **graph** that is accessible via the GraphQL API using queries and mutations.
+Since it is a graph, objects and fields can be deeply nested in it, which we'll certainly encounter as we move along.

-Since we are exploring queries and not mutations at the moment, you can select "Query" in the "Docs" sidebar.
-Afterward, you can traverse through the objects and fields of the graph, explore their (optional) arguments that can be passed to them and by clicking on them, you can see the accessible fields on those objects in the graph again.
-Whereas some fields are common GraphQL types such as `String`, `Int` and `Boolean`, some other types are **custom types** such as the `Organization` type which you have used before.
+Since we're exploring queries and not mutations at the moment, select "Query" in the "Docs" sidebar.
+Afterward, traverse the objects and fields of the graph, explore their optional arguments.
+By clicking them, you can see the accessible fields within those objects in the graph.
+Some fields are common GraphQL types such as `String`, `Int` and `Boolean`, while some other types are **custom types** like the `Organization` type we used.
 In addition, you can see whether arguments are required when requesting fields on an object.
 It can be identified by the exclamation point.
 For instance, a field with a `String!` argument requires that you pass in a `String` argument whereas a field with a `String` argument doesn't require you to pass it.

-In the previous queries, you have provided an argument to identify the organization to your field.
-But you have **inlined these arguments** in your query.
-If you think about a query like a function in your code, you would want to provide dynamic arguments to your query, wouldn't you?
-That's where the **variable** in GraphQL comes into play.
-You can extract argument(s) as variable(s) from your queries.
-Let's see how an organization's `login` argument can be extracted to such a dynamic variable:
+In the previous queries, you provided arguments that identified an organization to your fields; but you **inlined these arguments** in your query.
+Think about a query like a function, where it's important to provide dynamic arguments to it.
+That's where the **variable** in GraphQL comes in, as it allows arguments to be extracted as variables from queries.
+Here's how an organization's `login` argument can be extracted to a dynamic variable:

 {{< highlight javascript "hl_lines=1 2" >}}
 query ($organization: String!) {